 - fantastic reading displays around the school

-- book weeks and fairs which promote a joy of reading
+- book fairs which promote a joy of reading

 - a link with our local library who promote a summer reading challenge

 In Early Years Foundation Stage and Key Stage 1, we use a reading scheme called Bug Club.
 Bug Club supports children with their phonics and reading skills both in school and at home.
 As well as having hard copies of the books, children can also access different books and a wide range of interactive learning resources online.
 In Key Stage 2, we continue to follow a colour banded reading scheme which ensures that children read books that support and develop their reading ability.
 Once children have achieved the national reading expected level for Key Stage 2, children become ‘free-readers’ which means they can join our 100 Books Challenges and select more sophisticated high-quality texts.

-Every child reads weekly in a small group with their teacher and regularly during reading lessons.
+Over the course of the year, every child will read individually with their teacher and regularly during reading lessons.
 During these sessions, children are not only required to read but also to demonstrate an understanding of the text.
 This provides an assessment opportunity for the teacher to identify strengths and next steps for learning.
 The wide range of texts covered in these sessions provide an appropriate challenge in order to ensure the children progress with their reading.

-The main aim of the Reading Buddies programme is simple: to help and encourage children to read.
+The main aim of the Reading Buddies programme is simple – to help and encourage children to read.
 Through training and support, we ensure that our reading buddies, who are volunteers, are confident to support children with their reading and comprehension skills.
-Each reading buddy works with one class for the duration of the year, and is a valued member of the school community.
+Each reading buddy works with one year group for the duration of the year, and is a valued member of the school community.

 The aims for pupils are: